TessorNetwork/Fury/docs/docs2.1.2/x/memberships/README.md

 1. You must have been invited by a user already having a Bronze membership or superior.
    Please refer to the [invitation procedure page](#invitation-process) to know more about invitations.
-2. You must possess a sufficient amount of CCCs to buy a membership.
+2. You must possess a sufficient amount of FUSDs to buy a membership.
-   Please refer to the [proper page](../commerciomint/README.md) to know more about how to get CCCs out of your Commercio Tokens.
+   Please refer to the [proper page](../commerciomint/README.md) to know more about how to get FUSDs out of your Commercio Tokens.

-The system will **prevent** sending an invite to an account with a balance greater than zero across CCCs and/or Commercio token.
+The system will **prevent** sending an invite to an account with a balance greater than zero across FUSDs and/or Commercio token.

 ### Buying process